 Next, the batter needs to chill at least an hour, but I typically make the batter one day and then bake them the next day so that they have plenty of time to chill.

-Watch for the mandel bread to brown and then flip over and bake for an additional 3-5 minutes.
+- Watch for the mandel bread to brown a bit and then flip over and bake for an additional 3-5 minutes.

-Remove from the oven and let cool.
-Enjoy!
+- Remove from the oven and let cool on the baking sheet.

 The difference between mandel bread and biscotti